-Jordan | Amman, Aqaba, Dana, and Ajloun
+Jordan | Amman, Aqaba, Dana, Wadi Rum, Mujib, Madaba & Ajloun

-Through a partnership between EICES and The Columbia Global Centers | Middle East, the SEE-U Jordan program provides you with a unique opportunity to study ecosystems, biodiversity, and environmental sustainability in Jordan.
-Experience wetland, marine, freshwater, desert, and forest ecosystems as you travel the entire country of Jordan from Amman in the north to the coastal regions of Aqaba in the south.
+Through a partnership between EICES and The Columbia Global Centers | Amman, the SEE-U Jordan course provides students with a unique opportunity to study ecosystems, biodiversity, and environmental sustainability in Jordan.
+Participants in the course learn about marine, desert, and forest ecosystems while traveling the length of the entire country, from Amman in the north to Aqaba in the south.

 In Jordan, you will explore pristine coral reefs while snorkeling and study marine ecology at the Royal Diving Club, a haven for international scientists studying sub-tropical ecosystems.
 These reefs contain over 350 species of bony fish, rays, hard and soft corals, and turtles.
 Students will also explore deserts in Dana, visit forests in Ajloun, and float in the Dead Sea to develop an in-depth understanding of ecology in Jordan.
 Extended stays at the Royal Society for the Conservation of Nature’s reserves in Dana, the Wadi Mujib canyon, and Ajloun expose students to the country’s varied ecosystems and biodiversity.
 Cultural highlights during the program include a trip to Petra, one of the New Seven Wonders of the World.